maheshmohanmr/maheshmohanmr.github.io/_portfolio/portfolio-3.md

 ---

-Excerpts from a [Biographical memories of John Bardeen](https://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/bardeen-john.pdf), which indicates Bardeen's beautiful  traits and art of doing research.
+Excerpts from a [Biographical memories of John Bardeen](https://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/bardeen-john.pdf), which indicates Bardeen's beautiful  traits and his art of doing research.

 > None of us had worked on semiconductors during the war, so we were eager to learn about the developments that had taken place.
 With new